 Forget Toothpaste.
 This Nifty Toothbrush Scrubs Teeth Clean With Nanotech.
+Thanks to the wonders of technology, you can now brush your teeth with nothing more than nano-ions.

 If you think about it, toothpaste is pretty gnarly stuff.
 It's ooey, gooey and sticks to everything but your teeth.
 How sweet would it be if we could eliminate the minty glop from the whole toothbrushing routine once and for all?